Genivia/RE-flex/fuzzy/README.md

 A C++ class extension of the [RE/flex](https://github.com/Genivia/RE-flex) Matcher class for efficient fuzzy matching and fuzzy search with regex patterns.
+Regex patterns are of the POSIX ERE type, but also support Unicode matching, lazy quantifiers, word boundaries and lookaheads.

 - specify max error as a parameter, i.e. the max edit distance or [Levenshstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)